 What makes ATV/UTV winches great for snow plowing is that you can activate the winch to raise the snow plow up and down, so that snow can be dumped off away from the path you are clearing.

-A winch also comes in handy after a powerful thunderstorm by helping to clear debris from road, such as tree limbs, so that vehicles can move freely through the area.
+A winch also comes in handy after a powerful thunderstorm by helping to clear debris from the road, such as tree limbs, so that vehicles can move freely through the area.

 Also, you can help another ATV/UTV traveler from getting stuck out of the mud or out of a ditch.
 If you are pulling the vehicle out of a deep ditch, then be sure to harness your line rope around a tree if possible, using a sling, as stated above.
-This is because a deep ditch will most likely require that your vehicle has a solid anchor point, so that you and it don’t slide into the ditch where the other vehicle is.
+This is because a deep ditch will most likely require that your vehicle has a solid anchor point so that you and it don’t slide into the ditch where the other vehicle is.

 Winch Wire Hookup

 When hooking up the wiring of your winch, it is again important to stress that you remove the spark plug from the ATV/UTV to protect yourself from electric shock.
 The key concept for successful wiring diagram hookups is to match the positives with the positives and the negatives with the negatives.
 Connect the winch motor steel wire rope to the solenoid.
 Run the ATV battery wires over to the solenoid.
 Hook up the solenoid’s wires to the battery.
 Again, all wire connections must pair up positive with positive and negative with negative.

 - How much weight can I pull with my ATV/UTV winch?